 - TEC8 National laboratory system

 - TEC12 Emergency preparedness

 - TEC13 Emergency response operations

 - TEC14 Linking public health and security authorities

 - TEC16 Risk communication

 - TEC20 IHR Monitoring and Evaluation framework - Advanced

-For professionals at the NFP and WHO IHR Contact Points.
-This pathway is composed of the 6 modules included in Learning Block 1 IHR Essentials plus the 7 modules included in Learning Block 2 NFP Specifics.
+for professionals at the NFP and WHO IHR Contact Points.
+This pathway is composed of the modules included in Learning Block 1 IHR Essentials plus the 7 modules included in Learning Block 2 NFP Specifics.

-For professionals working in relevant sectors responsible for the implementation of IHR at the national level, including IHR Points of Contact in various government sectors (i.e. from food and agriculture, transport, travel and trade, education, defence, etc.) and professionals from non-government sectors relevant to IHR implementation (from other UN agencies, NGOs, private sector, etc.).
-This learning pathway is composed of all modules included in Learning Block 1 IHR Essentials, plus 4 modules of Learning block 3 Technical Areas.
+for professionals working in relevant sectors responsible for the implementation of IHR at the national level, including IHR Points of Contact in various government sectors (i.e. from food and agriculture, transport, travel and trade, education, defence, etc.) and professionals from non-government sectors relevant to IHR implementation (from other UN agencies, NGOs, private sector, etc.).
+This learning pathway will be composed of all modules included in Learning Block 1 IHR Essentials, plus 4 modules of Learning block 3 Technical Areas.